tarnjit458/HomeFinder/ProjectJournal.md

 2) Next step is to work on a general form component for applications such as buying house or listing house.

 3) Need API for data to finish the current component for Sell/Rent and Home page.

+11/09
+1) I worked on refactoring the routing for login and logout.
+All user will need to login before they can view the home page.
+   Logout will redirect user to the login page.

+2) Next step is to work on forms for listing house for sale or rent.

+3) Need the Sell/Rent api to finish up the sell/rent page.
 -----------------------------------------------------------------------------------------------------------------------------------------------------------------------------------
 Kan Hioki
 -----------------------------------------------------------------------------------------------------------------------------------------------------------------------------------